livekit/server-sdk-go/README.md

 }

 func (w *PCM16Writer) SampleRate() int {
-	// return sample rate of the writer
+	// return the sample rate of the writer
-	// it'll be the same as targetSampleRate used below
+	// the SDK will resample if the remote track is
+	// using a different sampling rate (48000 kHz)
 }

+func (w* PCM16Writer) Channels() int {
+	// return the channel count of the writer
+	// the sdk will then upmix/downmix the remote track accordingly }

 func (w *PCM16Writer) String() string {